Berwick Bandits: 2000s

 Stability had returned to the club and Berwick's quad of Paul Bentley, Adrian Rymel, Michal Makovský and Claus Kristensen won the Premier League Four-Team Championship in 2002.

 In 2005, the team finished 2nd in the Premier League and reached the semi-finals of the Knockout Cup and Young Shield.
 After an awful 2007, the Bandits made the final of the Young Shield, losing out to Workington Comets in what turned out to be promoter Peter Waite's last meeting in charge.
-In 2009, a new shortlived promotion came in, spearheaded by longtime supporter and North Berwick butcher John Anderson and Cornhill shopkeeper Linda Waite.
+In 2009, a new short-lived promotion came in, spearheaded by longtime supporter and North Berwick butcher John Anderson and Cornhill shopkeeper Linda Waite.

 2010s

 Lynda Waite stepped down as promoter in 2010 and after her departure, John Anderson announced the new investor was George Hepburn, owner of Berwick building contractor George Hepburn and Son Ltd. It was then announced that Dave Peet (team manager, late-2008 to mid-2010) had departed from the club and had been replaced by the track curator and staff manager Ian Rae.
 Rae's association with speedway in Berwick-upon-Tweed extended back to his role as stadium manager at their Berrington Lough Stadium, followed by several years – up until 2001 – as team manager.
 The team recorded consecutive mid-table finishes from 2010 to 2014 but did win the Premier League Four-Team Championship for a second time in 2012.

-In 2015, the Bandits owner John Anderson announced mid-season, amid a run of poor results and dwindling attendances, that it was time for someone new to takeover or liquidate of the club's assets.
+In 2015, the Bandits owner John Anderson announced mid-season, amid a run of poor results and dwindling attendances, that it was time for someone new to take over or liquidate of the club's assets.
 Eventually three new associate directors (Michael Mullan, Dennis Hush and Darren Amers) came aboard, and the Bandits declared their intention to continue but the three resigned citing the incumbent owner's reluctance to change.

 In 2016, John Anderson and his fellow directors Ryan Anderson and George Hepburn sold the club to 2016 team manager Scott Courtney, his younger brother Jamie Courtney and 1992 world champion Gary Havelock.
 The turmoil at the top was mirrored on the track with continual team changes and a bottom of the league finish in 2017.

 In 2018, Havelock left the club and in 2019, Scott Courtney took a 'back-seat role' in the club, leaving his brother Jamie, along with new co-promoters Gary Flint and Steven Dews.
 In 2019, Berwick narrowly missed out on a play-off spot for the second season running.